napframework/nap-docs/app/manual/05_scene.md

 RTTI_END_CLASS
 ~~~~~~~~~~~~~~~

-When NAP encounters this component in JSON it tries to resolve both links for you.
+When NAP encounters this component it tries to resolve both links for you.
 Both selection components are created before the blend component is created and set as links on the instance part of the blend component.
 But the system needs to know where to store the result of this operation.
 The instance part of the component exposes two members that (after serialization) link to the correct runtime version of the newly created selection components:

 ~~~~~~~~~~~~~~~{.cpp}
 class LineBlendComponentInstance : public ComponentInstance